ssstoyanov/ssstoyanov/README.md

 # Hi there 👋 I'm Stanislav

-- 🇷🇺 I live in Russia, Nijniy Novgorod -> will moving to Moldova 🇲🇩
+- 🇷🇺 I live in Russia, Nijniy Novgorod -> will move to Moldova 🇲🇩
-- 🔭 I’m currently working in [Orion Inc](https://www.orioninc.com/)
+- 🔭 I’m currently working in [Orion Inc](https://www.orioninc.com/) as Java Developer
 - 🌱 Most of the time I'm writing on Java.
 Sometimes Python and Shell, when I need to
 - 🎓 I’m currently obtaining a bachelor degree in [HSE Faculty of Computer Science](https://nnov.hse.ru/en/ba/se/)
 - 🤔 I’m looking for help with Scala